yoctoyotta1024/CLEO/_sources/intro/intro.rst.txt

 For performance portable thread parallelism we embrace Kokkos.
 As a consequence, Kokkos' macros and functions are littered throughout our code and many of our key data structures, for example Gridboxes and super-droplets, are contained within Kokkos Views.
-For those seeking advanced understanding, we defer to Kokkos' github repositories and documentation therein.
+For those seeking advanced understanding, we defer to Kokkos' GitHub repositories and documentation therein.

 Timestepping
 ------------